tmtsoftware/esw/docs/src/main/technical/sequence-manager-tech.md

 This API allows a future UI to provision Sequence Components per Agent.
 The provision API call requires a simple configuration which specifies the number of Sequence Components needed to be spawned on each particular Agent.

-The following diagram depicts status of TMT ecosystem after provisioning as per a the configuration argument shown on the right side of the figure.
+The following diagram depicts status of TMT ecosystem after provisioning as per the configuration argument shown on the right side of the figure.

 ![Provision](../images/sequencemanager/sm2.png)